 TGax Editor: Update D4.1 P610L56 as shown below.

-The PE Disambiguity subfield in the UL Packet Extension subfield in the Common Info field of the Trigger frame (see Table 9-31f) shall be set to 1 if the condition in Equation (27-118) is met for the HE TB PPDU solicited by the Trigger frame.
+The PE Disambiguity subfield in the Common Info field of the Trigger frame (see Table 9-31f) shall be set to 1 if the condition in Equation (27-118) is met for the HE TB PPDU solicited by the Trigger frame.
 Otherwise, it shall be set to 0.

 TGax Editor: Update D4.1 P611L47 as shown below.

-bPE-Disambiguity is the value indicated by the PE Disambiguity subfield of the HE-SIG-A field for an HE SU, HE ER SU or HE MU PPDU, or the value indicated by the PE Disambiguity subfield in the UL Packet Extension subfield of the Common Info field in the Trigger frame (see Table 9- 31f (Pre-FEC Padding Factor and PE Disambiguity subfields)) for an HE TB PPDU.
+bPE-Disambiguity is the value indicated by the PE Disambiguity subfield of the HE-SIG-A field for an HE SU, HE ER SU or HE MU PPDU, or the value indicated by the PE Disambiguity subfield in the Common Info field in the Trigger frame (see Table 9- 31f (Pre-FEC Padding Factor and PE Disambiguity subfields)) for an HE TB PPDU.

 [End of File]